Home > Info > Telescope & Instruments > Instruments > RINGO

 Pipeline

-RINGO data are dark subtracted and flat-fielded before being distributed to the user.
-Error codes are identical those defined in the RATCam pipeline description.
+RINGO data were dark subtracted and flat-fielded before being distributed to the user.
+Error codes were identical to those defined in the RATCam pipeline description.

-Data which predate the availabilty of the automated pipeline (i.e., prior to March 2007) are only available as raw data.
-They are not loaded into the main data archive but may be downloaded from Unloaded Data.
+Data which predated the availabilty of the automated pipeline (i.e., prior to March 2007) were only available as raw data.
+They were not loaded into the main data archive but could be downloaded from Unloaded Data.